-The entire content of this archive may not be copied or used in any manner without permission from Triads Scientific Solutions, LLC.
+The entire content of this archive cannot be copied or used in any manner without express written permission from Triad Scientific Solutions, LLC.

 Note: This document expresses Dr. Jenke’s personal views and opinions and is not a position established and supported by Triad Scientific Solutions, LLC.
 This document is not professional advice and does not constitute a professional service provided by either Dr. Jenke or Triad Scientific Solutions.